Course

 Ingestions

-• any attempted treatments prior to arrival (especially if vomiting was induced as this could indicate concern for aspiration, retraumatization to esophagus and airway if substance is caustic)
+- Any attempted treatments before arrival (especially if vomiting was induced as this could indicate concern for aspiration, re-traumatization to the esophagus and airway if the substance is caustic)

-• ingredients of the product or the number of the medication in a bottle prior to ingestion and the dosage of the contents
+- ingredients of the product or the number of the medication in a bottle before ingestion and the dosage of the contents

-Your facility providing a reference list of the most dangerous substances as well as allowing access to your designated poison control center are essential resources for a triage nurse.
+A reference list of the most dangerous substances, as well as access to your designated poison control center, are essential resources for a triage nurse.
 This is important to mention as the recommendations are constantly changing.
 For example, household bleach is rarely toxic as the FDA has regulated its alkalinity; however, industrial bleach has higher concentrations, and thus, remains very caustic.
-Distinguishing the details of the ingestant is imperative to accurate care.
+Distinguishing the details of the ingesting is imperative to accurate care.

 Autism Spectrum Disorder (ASD)

-As triage nurses, our focus must be to perform accurate and rapid assessments as well as proper categorization of illness acuity.
+The triage nurse’s focus must be to perform accurate and rapid assessments as well as proper categorization of illness acuity.

 Self Quiz